 The sherds comprising this type collection were recovered from archaeological sites in Alabama, Arkansas, Louisiana, and Mississippi.

 Many were excavated on Works Progress Administration projects during the Great Depression, as part of the Lower Mississippi Survey (Phillips et al. 1951) among others.
 Most were accessioned by the FLMNH and UF Anthropology Department in the 1950s and 1960s.
 The ware types have been organized by general period.
 In many cases the names recorded on sherds are no longer used by archaeologists.
 We have provided updated type names when known.
 Read more about this process (PDF).
 We welcome your feedback on these galleries.

-Phillips, Phillip, James A. Ford, and James B. Griffin
+Phillips, Philip, James A. Ford, and James B. Griffin

 1951 Archaeological Survey in the Lower Mississippi Alluvial Valley, 1940-1947.
 Papers of the Peabody Museum of Archaeology and Ethnology, Volume 25.
 Harvard University, Cambridge, Massachusetts.